 Once the eggs have been deposited, the males will again chase the female and the mating ritual will take place again.
 This is repeated until 200 to 300 eggs have been fertilized and deposited throughout the aquarium.
 Spawning can continue for an hour or more.
 Once spawning is complete, the adults should be removed from the tank.
-In approximately four to six days, the eggs will hatch, although this will vary depending on the water temperature.
-Cooler water may prolong the time to hatching by as much as two days.
+In approximately four to six days, the eggs will hatch, although this will vary depending on water temperature.
+Colder water may prolong hatching by as much as two days.

-Once the eggs have hatched, the fry (baby fish) can be fed very small foods such as Cyclops, freshly hatched brine shrimp, microworms, or commercially prepared fry foods.
+Once the eggs have hatched, the fry can be fed very small foods such as cyclops, freshly hatched brine shrimp, microworms, or commercially prepared fry foods.
 Maintain good water quality by performing frequent water changes.

 More Pet Fish Species and Further Research